 According to the Bloomberg Healthiest Country Index of 2019, Italians are some of the healthiest people in the world, likely due to their healthy diet and lifestyle.

 In contrast, the Italian healthcare system sometimes falls short on quality and efficiency.
 Even though Italy ranked among the top countries for their healthcare system’s performance on the World Health Organization report, this ranking is based on overall health expenditures and life expectancy, not necessarily the quality or efficiency of medical services and facilities.
-Some public hospitals in Italy are, in fact, overcrowded and lack funding and information is reported to be confusing or contradictory at times.
+Some public hospitals in Italy are, in fact, overcrowded and lack funding.

 Despite this, Italian hospitals and medical facilities are more than capable of treating medical needs and emergencies.
 In general, you will find better quality services in the north and bigger cities than in the south of the country.

 If you want to know if Italy has public healthcare, you can rest assured it does.
 The country provides a mixed public-private healthcare system, so you can choose between the two at any time as long as you are eligible.

 All legal residents, both Italians and foreigners, have the right to public healthcare.
 These services are usually free-of-charge or subject to a symbolic cost and are provided by the Servizio Sanitario Nazionale (SSN).

 How to Sign-Up for Italy’s Public Healthcare System

 The first step to being eligible for public healthcare in Italy is to register with the SSN.
 This is done at the Azienda Sanitaria Locale (ASL), your local health unit.